Onboarding Instructors

 Accommodation before camp and Arrival

 We will provide food and accommodation during the camp but also one extra night before our camp week.
 If you work two or more camps in a row then we also provide accommodation for the weekend in between camps.
-It is usually possible to catch a flight back on the day that camps finish – for schoolcamps that is Friday morning, for holiday camps it is the Saturday morning.
+Schoolcamps finish on the Thursday night at around 9pm, for holiday camps it is the Saturday morning 11.30 pm.

 Make sure that you filled in your food preference in the teamer app, so that I can order the right food.
 The hostel isn’t great with vegan food, so if you are vegan it’s helpful to bring your own favourite spreads (for sandwiches) and snacks.